reciosonny/Data-Access-Layer-Centralization-using-ADO.net/README.md

 <b>Import API to your project</b>
 * Add <b>DataAccessCentralization.dll</b> to your reference project
-* Refer to sample code snippets and instruction manual for more details
+* Refer to sample code snippets and instruction manual for more details.
+Visit my blog as well: http://bit.ly/1sGCo2r

 <b>Sample codes</b>